 Conclusion: The Challenge of Coherence

-An admirable and liberating rethinking.
-Who would have expected a book that begins with positivism to end with Thoreau?~Alasdair MacIntyre, Research Professor, University of Notre Dame
+An admirable and liberating rethinking of key issues in the philosophy of science.
+Who would have expected a book that begins with positivism and Quine to end with Thoreau?~Alasdair MacIntyre, Research Professor, University of Notre Dame

 Having one foot planted firmly on each side of what many consider an unbridgeable chasm, Tauber ponders the relationship between the sciences and the humanities.~SciTech Book News